Congress slams Centre's decision to rename Nehru Memorial Museum & Library | www.lokmattimes.com

 New Delhi, June 16 The Congress on Friday slammed the Centre's decision to rename the Nehru Memorial Museum and Library as the Prime Ministers Museum and Society.

-Taking to Twitter, Congress general secretary Jairam Ramesh said: "Pettiness & Vengeance, thy name is Modi.
-For over 59 years Nehru Memorial Museum & Library (NMML) has been a global intellectual lamdmark and treasure house of books & archives.
-It will henceforth be called Prime Ministers Museum & Society.
+Taking to Twitter, Congress general secretary Jairam Ramesh said: "Pettiness and Vengeance, thy name is Modi.
+For over 59 years the Nehru Memorial Museum and Library (NMML) has been a global intellectual landmark and treasure house of books and archives.
+It will henceforth be called Prime Ministers Museum and Society.

-"What won't Mr. Modi do to distort, disparage and destroy the name & legacy of the architect of the Indian nation-state.
+"What won't (Prime Minister Narendra) Modi do to distort, disparage and destroy the name and legacy of the architect of the Indian nation-state.
 A small, small man overburdened by his insecurities is the self-styled Vishwaguru."

+Even Congress Lok Sabha MP Manish Tewari also took a jibe at the government and said, "I wish those who want to erase Jawahar Lal Nehru's contribution to freedom struggle and building of Modern India would once read Discovery of India and Glimpses of World History to fathom the depth of Nehru.
+Legacies don't get erased by renaming buildings."

+Even speaking to the media here at the party headquarters, Congress spokesperson Gourav Vallabh said that whatever the government does, the name of first Prime Minister Nehru cannot be wiped from the memory of the people.

+One cannot become big by indulging into petty politics as Nehru is a towering figure, he added.

+Vallabh further said that the Congress hails the role of all Prime Ministers, including Atal Bihari Vajpayee, which they (BJP) want to erase.

-Ramesh's remarks came a day after the decision was taken at a special meeting of the NMML Society on Thursday, which was presided over by Union Defence Minister Rajnath Singh, who is the vice-president of the Society.
+The Congress leaders' remarks comes a day after the decision was taken at a special meeting of the NMML Society on Thursday, which was presided over by Union Defence Minister Rajnath Singh, who is the vice-president of the Society.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app